 Complaints and Accountability

 Questions or complaints about the privacy and security policies and practices may be submitted to the Partner Agency where the client receives services.
-Complaints specific to HMIS should be submitted to the HMIS Agency Administrator and Program Director.
+Complaints specific to HMIS should be submitted to the Designated Agency HMIS Contact and Program Director.
 If no resolution can be found, the complaint will be forwarded to the System Administrators, and the Partner Agency’s Executive Director.
 If there is no resolution, the Vermont HMIS Advisory Committee will oversee final arbitration.
 All other complaints will follow the Partner Agency’s grievance procedure as outlined in the agency’s handbook.

 All HMIS users (including employees, volunteers, affiliates, contractors and associates) are required to comply with this privacy notice.
 Users must receive and acknowledge receipt of a copy of this privacy notice.